Sexual Harassment and Sexual Violence

 - Denies or limits a student's ability to participate in or benefit from a school's education program.

-For information on sexual harassment, see Revised Sexual Harassment Guidance: Harassment of Students by School Employees, Other Students, or Third Parties.
+- January 2001-Revised Sexual Harassment Guidance: Harassment of Students by School Employees, Other Students, or Third Parties

 Considerations for School District Sexual Misconduct Policies

 In September 2016, the White House Task Force to Protect Students from Sexual Assault issued Considerations for School District Sexual Misconduct Policies highlighting a number of factors to assist districts in drafting a sexual misconduct policy.
 The Task Force recommends that districts consider developing a separate sexual misconduct policy or including a separate section in existing comprehensive anti-discrimination policy dedicated to addressing the unique issues of sexual misconduct.
 Use of a comprehensive drafting process which considers the unique aspects of the district and consultation with legal counsel to ensure full compliance with all applicable laws are also recommended.